modernben/forge-docs/1.0/resources/daemons.md

 - Command - What are you running?
 For instance `php artisan websockets:serve`
 - User - Who's running the command?
 Defaults to `forge`
 - Directory - By default this will run within your site directory.
-- Processes - How many processes shold the command be ran under?
+- Processes - How many processes should the command be ran under?

 ## Log Files